Family films shown for people with autism, special needs

 AMC Entertainment and the Autism Society have teamed for special film screenings for those affected by autism and other disabilities---what they call Sensory Friendly Films.

 In order to provide a more accepting and comfortable setting, the movie theaters will have their lights brought up and the sound turned down, families will be able to take their own gluten-free, casein-free snacks, and no previews or advertisements will be shown.
 And, audience members are welcome to get up and dance, walk, shout, or sing.

-Next up is the Disney flick "Frozen" on December 7, shown in Las Vegas at the AMC Rainbow Promenade, starting at 10 a.m.
+Next up is "Paddington" on January 24, shown in Las Vegas at the AMC Rainbow Promenade, starting at 10 a.m.
 That's at 2321 North Rainbow Boulevard.
 Tickets are $5 and can be purchased on the day.

 More about the screenings and a list of theaters participating is here.

 Subscribe to an RSS feed of upcoming events.